 Donor Scholarships-Additional scholarships funded through the generosity of friends of the College are also available to students who meet specified requirements.
-Most require financial need and are available primarily to returning students.
-All students are considered as part of the review process for financial aid and a separate application is not required.
+Most require financial need and all students are considered as part of the review process for financial aid.
+A separate application is not required.
+Donor scholarships may underwrite Spring Hill College Grant awards as funding becomes available.